Akhtar Ahmad

 Director | Solicitor Advocate

-“a man who can cope with the most stressful situations and difficult cases; he is known for his work in terrorism and extradition matters”
+“A man who can cope with the most stressful situations and difficult cases; he is known for his work in terrorism and extradition matters.”

 Ranked by the leading Legal Directories as one of the top criminal solicitors in the UK, Akhtar regularly represents clients facing the most serious and complex of allegations.
 He has specialised in Criminal Defence work since 1994 and is a Higher Court Solicitor Advocate.
 He has considerable experience dealing with the full spectrum of criminal matters ranging from general criminal allegations to the most serious, high profile, complex cases of International Fraud, Extradition, Sexual Offences, Murder and Terrorism.